ilja89/task2022/docs/development-guidelines.md

     - Paste the link to the _URL_ field in release editing view
     - Also add _Link title_: `Release x.y.z artifacts`

-- Create a merge request towards `master` with title `Release x.y.z` and the latest release content in the description
+8) Create a merge request towards `master` with title `Release x.y.z` and the latest release content in the description if it is not created already
-- Ask project manager to deploy the release branch to pre-live environment for testing
+9) Ask project manager to deploy the release branch to pre-live environment for testing
-  - If any issues are found: fix them and repeat this step
-- Merge your release branch to master (and master also back to develop to get any changes there too)
+10) Merge your release branch to master (and master also back to develop to get any changes there too)